lqc/thinkcspy/source/iteration.rst

 There is a new feature in the ``for`` loop: instead of using a single loop control variable, we've put a pair of variable names, ``nm` and ``yr`` there instead.
-The loop is executed four times - once for each pair, and on each iteration both the variables are assigned values from the celeb that is being handled.
+The loop is executed three times - once for each pair, and on each iteration both the variables are assigned values from the celeb that is being handled.

 .. _nested_data: